-If you are a licensed mortgage agent in Ontario and wish to exit the mortgage brokering business, you must complete an application to surrender your licence.
+If you are a licensed mortgage agent level 1 or level 2 in Ontario and wish to exit the mortgage brokering business, you must complete an application to surrender your licence.

 What you need to know: